JohnnyLomas/SB_Powder_Project/Documentation.md

 ### Weather Data

+The weather station was located using the [Tahoe Climate Information Management System](https://tahoeclim.dri.edu/).
-The dataset was obtained from the National Oceanic and Atmospheric Administration (NOAA) using their online [data tool](https://www.ncdc.noaa.gov/cdo-web/datatools/findstation).
-It contains daily weather summary information related to precipitation, temperature, humidity, and windspeed.
-It covers the period from January 1st 2013 to January 1st 2017.
+The dataset was obtained from the weather station's [webpage](https://raws.dri.edu/cgi-bin/rawMAIN.pl?caSUGB).
+The complete original dataset contains daily weather summary information related to precipitation, temperature, humidity, solar radiation, barometric pressure and windspeed.
+It covers the period from Octobet 1st 2008 to October 31st 2016.
 The dataset is available on my GitHub page [here](www.snowbrains.com).
+Note that the weather station was not operational for certain lengths of time during the study period and that data is missing for these peroids.

+### Importing the Data

+The data downloaded in ASCII text format from the weather station's database and formatted as a csv in Microsoft Excel.